Skip to content

 I have ever seen.
 Based on Christmas past, most figure’s were animated, a joy to those of us living in Sacramento in the 1940′s, 1950′s and 1960.

-3. Karen M. Hannon Ligouiri permalink
+2. Karen M. Hannon Ligouiri

 I too have good memories of Breuner’s Furniture Stores.
 I worked in three of them in the 1970′s and 1980′s.
 My grandmother was also a switchboard operator in the San Francisco Store in 1930 and 1940′s or so.
 Breuner’s had quality merchandise.
 They had good customer service.
 They stood behind their merchandise.
 My favorite department to work in was the China, Crystal, Silver and Gift Department.
 I loved their Christmas Display.

-1. No. 42: Uptown and Old Oakland Architecture « 52walks
+3. Pingback: No. 42: Uptown and Old Oakland Architecture « 52walks